Here’s a lovely post by Kellie Darley about the delightful Nancy’s Freedom Farm in Arcadia. You can see Kellie’s boys really loved visiting the farm.

 It’s best to wear gumboots or other sturdy shoes.

-Written by Kellie Darley, one of the mums behind the new ParraParents website that provides parents in the Parramatta region with handy local information and great ideas on things to do with the kids.
+Written by Kellie Darley, of the terrific ParraParents website that provides parents in the Parramatta region with handy local information and great ideas on things to do with the kids.

 Have you had a farm experience with the kids?